-Closing Date: 23rd May, 2025
+Closing Date: 23rd October, 2025

 Description:

-Job Summary:
+General Job InformationJob Summary:

 Located in the nation's capital, The Office of the Attorney General (OAG) is the chief legal office of the District of Columbia.
 The OAG enforces the laws of the District, defends, and provides legal advice to the District's government agencies and protects the interests of the District's residents.
-This position is located in the Public Safety Division within the Criminal Section.
+This position is located in the Public Safety Division within the Juvenile Section.

 The Public Safety Division handles all cases where young people commit a law violation in the District of Columbia and prosecutes selected adult misdemeanor cases.
 The Domestic Violence and Special Victims Section and the Mental Health Sections protect victims of domestic violence, incapacitated adults who are being abused, and mentally ill adults who need emergency psychiatric care.
 The Restorative Justice Section facilitates conferences between the young people who commit crime and the victim, where the victim is interested.
 The Public Corruption Section prosecutes offenses related to fraud that undermine the public trust.
+The Juvenile Section prosecutes all juveniles for all offenses.

 Duties and Responsibilities:

-Trial Attorney, LA-0905-12
+Trial Attorney, LA-0905-11, Trial Attorney, LA-0905-12

-Résumé
+- Résumé

-Legal Writing Sample
+- Legal Writing Sample

-Unofficial transcripts if the applicant has less than five years of experience (official transcripts may be required if selected)
+- Unofficial transcripts if the applicant has less than five years of experience (official transcripts may be required if selected)

-A List of Three References
+- A List of Three References

 Failure to Submit All Attachments Will Eliminate You from Consideration.